The Three Bandits of Change Leadership

 for every supporter of change, leaders will be challenged by those who are resistant or scared to embrace the new and unknown.

 A number of years ago, I worked with a psychologist and business coach who started working in prisons.
 He spoke to prisoners one on one, asking them the same question: How did you get here?
 In each cell, the prisoner would say, “It wasn’t me; it was the other guy.”
 They told him elaborate stories – “my friends took me along,” “my cousin looks just like me, and they got the wrong guy,” or “I had a terrible lawyer and was never defended properly.”
 The coach quickly concluded if we caught this illusive “other guy,” we could empty our prisons.
 When he began working in corporate America, he conducted interviews with executives on what was holding back their performance.
 Amazingly, the “other guy” showed up here too.
-This “other guy” syndrome causes us to give away control of our future to others; the Other Guy Bandit must be sent off before he derails any change effort.
-When we keep control within ourselves, we can achieve our goals.
+This “other guy” syndrome causes us to give away control of our future to others; the Other Guy Bandit must be sent off.

 Research shows that adversity is one of the most critical ingredients for personal and team growth.
 As adversity and conflict go away, people stop growing and begin a slow decline in capability.
 The goal is to hug adversity and embrace conflict to promote true change leadership.